Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-reward-group.md

 For more information on Reward Groups, see the [Reward Groups in Getting Started](/pages/getting-started/reward-groups).

 # Prerequisites
-Aswell as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:
+As well as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following:

 - A valid `Management Bearer Token` derived from a `Tenant API Key`
 - The `rewardId` of one or more Rewards from the Rewards Catalog.

-# Creat the Reward Group
+# Create the Reward Group
 Using the `Management Bearer Token` we can create a new Reward Group.

 #### Request